icopy-site/awesome/docs/awesome/awesome-php.md

 * [CakePHP CRUD](https://github.com/friendsofcake/crud) - A Rapid Application Development (RAD) plugin for CakePHP.
 * [Knp RAD Components](https://rad.knplabs.com/) - A set of Rapid Application Development (RAD) components for Symfony.
+* [LaravelS](https://github.com/hhxsv5/laravel-s) - Glue for using Swoole in Laravel or Lumen.

 * [Backdrop](https://backdropcms.org) - A CMS targeting small-to-medium sized business and non-profits (a fork of Drupal).
 * [Concrete5](https://www.concrete5.org/) - A CMS targeting users with a minimum of technical skills.